Special Olympics World Games: History

 In 2017 Special Olympics World Winter Games in Graz and Schladming in Styria, Austria.
 This marked a return: Salzburg and Schladming, Austria hosted the fifth Special Olympics World Winter Games in 1993.
 These were the first Special Olympics World Games held outside the United States.
 The 2017 World Winter Games were held on March 14–25, 2017.

-Kazan, Russia was due to host the Winter Special Olympics between January 23–29, 2023.
-Originally to be held in Åre and Östersund, Sweden however the Swedish Government withdrew its hosting rights in December 2019 due to financial problems.
+Kazan, Russia, was due to host the Winter Special Olympics between January 23–29, 2023.
+Originally to be held in Åre and Östersund, Sweden, however the Swedish Government withdrew its hosting rights in December 2019 due to financial problems.
 The event had been postponed to January 2023 due a rise of COVID-19 cases.
 Following Russia's invasion of Ukraine, the event was cancelled due to logistical and safety issues.

-The more recent Special Olympics World Summer Games were held June 17–25, 2023 in Berlin, Germany.
+The 2023 Special Olympics World Summer Games were held June 17–25, 2023 in Berlin, Germany.
 These were the first Special Olympics World Games to be held in Germany.
 Competitions were held in 24 sports.

-Turin, Italy will host the next World Winter Games in March 2025.
-It will mark the first time that Italy has hosted the Special Olympics World Games.
+Turin, Italy, held the World Winter Games in March 2025.
+It marked the first time that Italy has hosted the Special Olympics World Games.

-Santiago, Chile will host the next World Summer Games in 2027.
+Santiago, Chile, will host the next World Summer Games in 2027.
 It will mark the first time the Special Olympics World Games will be staged in the Southern Hemisphere.
 It will also be the first time it will be held in Latin America and a Spanish speaking country.